dnsvee/Java/RosettaCode/README.md

 # Tasks from RosettaCode

-Implemenents some tasks from the Rosetta Code site.
+Implements some tasks from the Rosetta Code site.